You can learn more about food photography in my other posts on the subject. Learn:

 … Or at least in some decent lighting

 Obviously, nothing can replace natural light for taking gorgeous food photos, but sometimes that just isn’t possible.
-Whether or not you have a DSLR, a couple of [affiliate link] basic softbox lights like these are an absolute lifesaver when you can see the sun creeping below the horizon and your dish just isn’t quite picture perfect yet.
+Whether or not you have a DSLR, a couple of these softbox lighting kits are an absolute lifesaver when you can see the sun creeping below the horizon and your dish just isn’t quite picture perfect yet.

 Learn to use editing software